wcheng95/MiniLLM/README.md

 [R-REPORT] AG6AQ KF0X R-09
 [RR73]     AG6AQ KC5SM RR73
 [73]       KI5CVU N5VAN 73
-Because of its small scale, this mini-LLM has difficulty generating fully authentic FT8 messages, but it captures the core structure well.
+Because of its small scale and low quality training data(lack of actual QSO), this mini-LLM has difficulty generating fully authentic FT8 messages, but it captures the core structure well.
 You can fine-tune or extend it if you're interested.

 🙋 Need Help?
 MiniLLM is intentionally simple.